introgreek/introgreek.github.io/docs/03-homework/homework.md

 In each of the following English sentences, identify the **subject and the finite/conjugated verb** and then indicate whether the verb is:
 * singular or plural
-* aorist, present, or future tense
+* aorist or present tense
 * active, passive, or middle voice

 For example: